mleoking/JavaGnuplotHybrid/README.md

     $data(1,2d)$
 </plot2d>
 ```
-Here, $style2d$ and $header$ refers to the style2d and header sections in the  _jgnuplot.xml_. $info(1)$ calls the built-in function of _public String info(String dataTableSetNum)_ in JGnuplot.java with the parameter of "1" to output the "2D Plot" text in the previous example java code. $data(1,2d)$ is a build-in method in the framework to output the data of the plot in 2d format.
+Here, $style2d$ and $header$ refers to the style2d and header sections in the _jgnuplot.xml_. $info(1)$ calls the built-in function of _public String info(String dataTableSetNum)_ in [JGnuplot.java](javagnuplothybrid/src/org/leores/plot/JGnuplot.java) with the parameter of "1" to output the "2D Plot" text in the previous example java code. $data(1,2d)$ is a build-in method in [JGnuplot.java](javagnuplothybrid/src/org/leores/plot/JGnuplot.java) to output the data of the plot in 2d format.

 [Click here for more examples](javagnuplothybrid/doc/examples.md)